The D5500 is the successor of the D5300 released in 2013

 living using photographic gear...

-Nikon currently offers three series of DSLR cameras in DX format:
+Nikon currently offers four series of DSLR cameras in DX format:

-The last one qualifies as "professional" because of its rugged metal construction
+The last two qualify as "professional" because of a rugged metal construction

 and weather-sealing which the other two lack.

-an additional LCD screen on top and two separate
+Also, they offer an additional LCD screen on top of the camera to show its

-wheels for shutter and aperture control (in the D5500,
+wheels for shutter and aperture control (in amateur cameras,

 both functions are controlled by the same wheel; pressing a button